 That’s why we believe tax-managed investing is an opportunity many investors can’t afford to ignore.

 The potential impact of taxes on investors' wealth.

 With a hypothetical view, you can see how reducing tax drag can impact an investor’s ending wealth.
-Consider the hypothetical growth of a $500k portfolio over 10 years at a 7.5% return each year.
-If the portfolio’s pre-tax return had a 2% tax drag, that portfolio would have an ending value of just over $850k.
-With no tax drag, that portfolio would have an ending value of $1 million.
+Consider the hypothetical growth of a $100k portfolio over 10 years at a 7.5% return each year.
+If the portfolio’s pre-tax return had a 2% tax drag, that portfolio would have an ending value of $171k.
+With no tax drag, that portfolio would have an ending value over $200k.

 How we manage for taxes.